kubernetes-csi/docs/book/src/snapshot-restore-feature.md

 Alpha | 1.13 | 1.16 | | | 1.0.1 <= version < 2.0 | 1.0.1 <= version < 1.5
 Beta  | 1.17 | - | 2.0+ | 3.0+ | 2.0+ | 1.5+

+**IMPORTANT**: The validation logic for VolumeSnapshots and VolumeSnapshotContents has been replaced by CEL validation rules.
+The validating webhook is now only being used for VolumeSnapshotClasses to ensure that there's at most one default class per CSI Driver.
+The validation webhook is deprecated and will be removed in the next release.

 ## Overview

 Many storage systems provide the ability to create a "snapshot" of a persistent volume.
 A snapshot represents a point-in-time copy of a volume.
 A snapshot can be used either to provision a new volume (pre-populated with the snapshot data) or to restore the existing volume to a previous state (represented by the snapshot).